LurieK/Scrimba-React-Solo1/README.md

 ### `Photo.js`

-Displays a headshot photo of Lurie Kimmerle.
+Displays a fun headshot made with AI.

 ### `Info.js`

-Contains the main information about Lurie, including her name, title, and expertise, along with buttons linking to her portfolio and GitHub.
+Contains the main information about me, including name, title, and expertise, along with buttons linking to my portfolio and GitHub.

 ### `About.js`

-Provides detailed information about Lurie's background and interests, including her passion for ancient history and excitement about AI's impact on frontend development.
+Provides detailed information about my background and interests, including my passion for ancient history and excitement about AI's impact on frontend development.

 ### `Footer.js`

-A footer component that includes links to Lurie's GitHub, LinkedIn, and email.
+A footer component that includes links to my GitHub, LinkedIn, and email.

 ### `styles.css`